Entity Variants Using Inheritance

 Each derived entity would typically include its own AnimationChains.
 For simplicity, the file can be named the same in all cases (AnimationChainListFile).
 While this may seem less expressive compared to having different names for each file, keeping the name the same can make your code much simpler if you need to access the file.
 To learn more about creating .achx files, see the Animation Editor documentation.

 Each derived entity needs to access the SpriteInstance defined in the base entity to modify its appearance.
-To od this, we can expose SpriteInstance in the base entity.
+To do this, we can expose SpriteInstance in the base entity.
 This can be done by selecting the Sprite in the base entity and setting its ExposedInDerived property to true.

 By setting this value to true, the Sprite is accessible in all of the derived entities.

-Alternatively you can drag+drop the .achx file onto the Sprite.
+Alternatively, you can drag+drop the .achx file onto the Sprite.
 This is a shortcut to setting the Animation Chains through the dropdown.

 Regardless of which approach you use, be sure to also set the Current Chain Name to a valid animation.